girmaji08/DiT_Assignment/README.md

 # Implementation of Diffusion Transformer (DiT).
-Experimentation with DDIM sampler.
+Implementation of DDIM sampler.
 Experimentation with classifier-free guidance.

 ## **Data Preparation:**